 Critical foreign investment is a foreign investment where there is a risk, that such investment can negatively affect security or public order of the Slovak Republic.
-The Government of the Slovak Republic (Government) must, before 1 March 2023, issue a decree containing a list of critical foreign investment.
-According to a proposal of such decree, the list currently includes investments in Slovak target undertakings that:
+The Government of the Slovak Republic (Government) issued a decree containing a list of critical foreign investment which entered into force on 1 March 2023.
+According to the decree, the list includes investments in Slovak target undertakings that:

-- operate platforms for content sharing, if annual turnover of the Slovak target undertaking exceeds 2 million euros; or
+- operate content sharing platform and the annual turnover exceeds 2 million euro,

 Who is a foreign investor?

 A foreign investor is a person who (i) is not a citizen of the Slovak Republic or other EU Member State or (ii) does not have its registered seat in the Slovak Republic or other EU Member State.